 Kim has more than 20 years of experience as a social worker and is currently employed full time as the Director of the Baltimore City States Attorney's Office , Family Bereavement Center.
 She provides therapy/crisis counseling to both children an adults who have lost a loved one to homicide.
 Aside from her full time position, Ms. Holmes is the Program Manager for Roberta's House Homicide Transformation Project and coordinates and facilitates group and family counseling sessions.

-Darnelle C. Baylor, MS Ed, Rehabilitation, Program Manager, "Changing The Game"
+Darnell C. Baylor, MS Ed, Rehabilitation, Program Manager, "Changing The Game"

-Darnelle has been a Mental Health Counselor for more than ten years and has years experience with individuals who have been incarcerated, convicted substance abusers, individuals in recovery and juvenile delinquents.
+Darnell has been a Mental Health Counselor for more than ten years and has years experience with individuals who have been incarcerated, convicted substance abusers, individuals in recovery and juvenile delinquents.
 He has experience with supervising mentor programs, developing and facilitating prevention groups and job placement programs.
-Darnelle facilitates and assist in the development of the DJS programs for youth 14-17 years of age with Roberta's House.
+Darnell facilitates and assist in the development of the DJS programs for youth 14-17 years of age with Roberta's House.

 Michael Jemmott, M. Div., Q.M.H.P., B.S.
-Ed Spiritual ConsultantR
+Ed Spiritual Consultant

 Rev. Jemmott is a seminary graduate, has Advanced Clinical Pastoral Education and Advanced Critical Incident Stress Management training as a minister.
 He has pastoral experience with various congregations and has served as Senior Staff Chaplain at Johns Hopkins Hospital.
 In addition, he has had a plethora of ministerial experiences which includes working in Prison Ministry, working with the HIV/AIDS and homeless populations.
 Rev. Jemmott is also a Grief Consultant with Mental Health Therapists and Substance Abuse Counselors providing grief support for adult clients with co-occurring disorders as well as being a local and nationally known speaker and workshop presenter.
 Rev. Jemmott is also a member of the National Association of Death Educators and Counselors.